 "Five catches … that's not just a career high, it's probably my highest in life," Clement said laughing.
 "My lifetime high."

 Clement caught five passes for 31 yards in the Eagles' 15-10 win over the Falcons at the Linc.
-The numbers may seem modest, but considering that Clement only had 29 catches in 39 games in four years in Madison and only caught 10 passes during the regular season, it's eye-opening.
+The numbers may seem modest, but considering that Clement had only 29 catches in 39 games in four years in Madison and caught just 10 passes during the regular season, it's eye-opening.

 "[He's come] really far," offensive coordinator Frank Reich said.
 "We've said it all year, that's been a surprise, a running back from Wisconsin who is running power [in college].
 You're not thinking he's going to come in here and be your third-down back.
 But he's worked very hard at it and really made a role for himself."